 “Not everybody who wants Machine Learning actually needs it”

-You always got to ask yourself: Do you want to be cool or do you want to be productive?
+You always need to ask yourself: Do you want to be cool or do you want to be productive?
 In the long run productivity is king.
 PostgreSQL will give you exactly that: Productivity.

 Deciding on a toolchain